 Back to last week.

 And then the problem began.
 Korean syllables are composed either of a consonant and a vowel (CV) or a consonant, a vowel and a consonant (CVC).
 But wait, there is more!
 Korean also has double vowels, double consonants, and double final consonants.
 That means we can have more than 11000+ combinations, and that is a lot.
-I imagined that you could do some magic with the Unicode values for each character to derive a syllable (like the formula to capitalize/lowercase ASCII chars everyone learns in CS101).
-I also imagined that, to build a syllable, I could use a state machine to build them - the logic is that the syllable either open or closed depending on the previous jamo and the current one, because they all syllables have to follow the CV/CVC pattern.
+I imagined that you could do some magic with the Unicode values for each character to derive a syllable (like the formula to capitalize/lowercase ASCII chars everyone learns in CS101), but never did the research.
+I also imagined that I could use a state machine to build the syllables - the logic is that a syllable is either open or closed based on the previous jamo and the current one, given that all syllables have to be in a state that follows the CV/CVC pattern.

-But as a father of two, with, barely any free time, this went veeeery slowly - until I turned to my friend Gemini, which is included in my Google One subscription.
+But as a father of two, with barely any free time, this went on veeeery slowly - until I turned to my friend Gemini (because I got a Google One subscription).
 And guess what?
 In a couple of hours I could deliver the whole thing, the way I wanted it.
-Here is how it looks like - the title is not a Korean word, but a joke for myself:
+Here is how it looks like:

 Initial prototype

-To do that, I did have to relinquish some control over the code - after all, I did not write it myself - but I still reviewed it, and, most importantly, I kept control of the specification and the architecture of the project.
-This means that had to feed the agent a detailed specification of each feature, including test cases to validate them, and had to setup a workflow (skill) of how I wanted it to work.
-In this case, I chose that my agent use Test Driven Development, first implementing a harness to verify the behavior I want to implement, and then moving into the application code itself.
+To finally ship my project, I did have to relinquish some control over the code - after all, I did not write it myself - but I still reviewed it, and, most importantly, I kept control of the specification and the architecture of the project.
+This means that had to feed the agent a detailed specification of each feature ( including test cases to validate), and had to setup a workflow (skill) of how I wanted it to work.
+In this case, I chose that my agent use Test Driven Development, first implementing a harness to verify the desired behavior, and then moving to the application code itself.
 This also included the tools the agent should use (tsc for type checking, eslint for linting, and vitest for testing).
-Finally, I setup the Chrome MCP server to let the agent use the real thing when I hit a weird edge case.
+Some time later, I also did setup the Chrome MCP server to let the agent use the real thing when I hit a weird edge case.

 1. validate the editor implementation using a state machine without spending ∞ hours.

 2. find the goddamn documentation for the Hangul block in the Unicode Standard v17.
-This was particularly enriching, because I got to know the logic behind the design of the block (chapter 18.6), and that the smart guys that implemented it even gave us formula to join jamo (chapter 3.12).
+This was particularly enriching, because I got to know the logic behind the design of the block (chapter 18.6), and that the smart guys that implemented it even gave us a formula to produce syllables from individual jamo (chapter 3.12).

-Speeding up my learning is reason enough for me to continue using AI tools - answering myself, “to vibe is indeed the answer”.
-While we cannot ignore the economical, societal, and environmental impacts of AI, one cannots deny its utility, and that it is not going away anytime soon.
+Speeding up my learning and execution processs are very good reasons for me to continue using AI tools - while we cannot ignore the economical, societal, and environmental impacts of AI, one cannot deny its utility.
+Answering my post tile, “to vibe is indeed the answer”.